 Schist is a metamorphic rock which presents a look of combined flakes of minerals and provides a unique look for any countertop.

-NOTE: Product availability and price may vary according to location.
+NOTE: Product availability varies according to location.
 Please contact us for specific inquiries.